 On completion of this unit, students will be able to:

-a) Identify and discuss key counselling models and their historical context.
+a) Identify and discuss key counselling models.

 The workload for this unit is 9 hours per week.

 The required text book for this unit can be found by viewing the School of Counselling textbook list by selecting the course and trimester at the following link: http://www.acap.edu.au/current-students/managing-my-course/order-course-materials-and-text-books/